Miriam Laschinski, M.A.

 Presentations and Talks

 “The bad or the good?
 The link between later life Informal caregiving and wellbeing between gender and employment situations”; ECSR Network Workshop: “Social Institutions and Cognitive Health in Older Age”, European Consortium for Sociological Research; 14.-15.
-Februar 2024; Hamburg (mit Giulia Tattarini).
+Februar 2024; Hamburg (with Giulia Tattarini).

 "Old-age poverty of informal caregivers in Germany – Does Care make you poor?"; 6.
 Transforming Care Conference; Thematic Panel: "Pathways into and across care"; 26.-28.
 Juni 2023; Sheffield.